 - Indiana Wesleyan University — AA in Criminal Justice

-- Kaplan University — AAS in Criminal Justice
+- Purdue University — AAS in Criminal Justice

 - Saint Leo University — AA in Criminal Justice